yhjifeng/rice-doc/docs/PlayerTask/en_US/log.md

 ### Version information

 ### Known bugs (currently known but unresolved bugs will be displayed here)

 1. plug-ins should not be hot-loaded using plug-ins like yum!
 2. mission objectives, some items held in the hand and put down is a different item, so it can not be detected, it is recommended that here try not to use these special items as mission objectives, for example: red stone powder, railroad tracks, seeds ...

 #### If you encounter errors, or plug-in conflicts and other problems, please add group feedback

 ------------

+#### 1.13.5

+**June 18, 2022**

+1. **OPTIMIZATION** The mission coin mall will only refresh the gui after purchasing items will not be closed down

+#### 1.13.5 update small assistant

+Compared to 1.13.4 version directly replace the jar can be

 #### 1.13.4

 **June 13, 2022**

 1. **Optimization** Better compatibility with 1.19

 #### 1.13.4 update small assistant

 Compare to 1.13.3 version Just replace the jar directly

 #### 1.13.3

 **May 21, 2022**
 1. **New** New mission objective type added enchantment and kill players
 2. **Optimization** Optimize a lot of code